Skip to content

 We don’t just study journalism at UoG – we do it.
 From creating exciting content for social media and podcasts to broadcasting live from our industry-standard newsrooms, you’ll learn all the skills needed to become a multimedia journalist.
-And you’ll put those skills into practice every day on a hands-on course where you’ll never be just a number.
+We’ll turbo-charge your confidence so you embrace our ‘say yes to everything’ mantra and do things you never thought possible.

 Our accreditation from Britain’s biggest journalism training organisation, the National Council for the Training of Journalists, means you can be sure that the skills you’re developing are the ones that employers prize.
 You’ll have your own exclusive industry mentor in your final year, and the chance to go on placements at the BBC, ITV, commercial radio stations and major regional news brands such as Reach and Newsquest.
-In fact, the news team at Reach brand Gloucestershire Live are based at our Park campus one day a week, meaning you’ll be immersed in the latest industry thinking.

 You’ll learn practical skills, such as news and feature writing, shooting and editing videos and making content from podcasts to TikToks.
 We’ll give you workshops to boost your confidence, and you’ll sharpen your skills at multimedia news days in our industry-standard newsrooms and studios.
 You’ll begin your storytelling journey with your own area or specialism to cover right from the start of the first year.